IT3038C/IT3038C.github.io/docs/week-8.md

 Any other email will not work

-We can get fancy and say we’ll allow any letters and numbers in place of gmail
+We can get fancy and say we'll allow any letters and numbers in place of gmail

 `[A-z0-9_%.-]+@[A-z0-9-]+\.com$`